pkiehl2002/2022_MIP_280A4_final_project/report.md

 Illumina R2 Adapter Content

 ![Screenshot 2022-12-03 at 4 10 47 PM](https://user-images.githubusercontent.com/116305887/205465978-187eb06f-0ec0-45df-ad66-ff2cd49c4ae0.jpg)
-Trimming the adapters successfully removed the adapters.
+Trimming the adapters successfully removed the adapters, so this data can be used for the genome assembly

 ## Step 4: Assembly

-On Ubuntu: (THOTH) /home/pkiehl/final_project_MIP280A4
+On Ubuntu: (THOTH server: thoth01.cvmbs.colostate.edu) /home/pkiehl/final_project_MIP280A4

 ```
 spades.py   -o Paenibacillus_spades_assembly_2 \